blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

 calls in complex scenes can still be a bottleneck (even with Vulkan, Direct3D 12, and Metal).

-Godot 4 supports occlusion culling to reduce overdraw (when the depth prepass is disabled) and reduce vertex throughput.
+Blazium supports occlusion culling to reduce overdraw (when the depth prepass is disabled) and reduce vertex throughput.
 This is done by rasterizing a low-resolution buffer on the CPU using `Embree <https://github.com/embree/embree>`__.
 The buffer's resolution depends